-Starting your freshman year at a new school and possibly even in a new place is sometimes a scary, yet exciting new beginning in life.
-You’re on your own with the decisions you make, places you go, and the people you hang out with.
+Starting your freshman year at a new school and possibly even in a new place is sometimes a scary yet exciting new beginning in life.
+You’re on your own with the decisions you make, the places you go, and the people you hang out with.
 This sense of freedom and independence can be thrilling and maybe even frightening for some individuals.
 Students make irrational decisions in college.
-They try new things- food places, activities, styles, slang, and sometimes drugs in college.
+They try new things- food, places, activities, styles, slang, and sometimes drugs in college.
 No one tells them about the different effects and dangers of taking these drugs, they just say “you’ll like it”.
 This is when a lot of students cave under peer pressure and do things they’re uncomfortable with or not 100% sure about.

 Some of these commonly used and abused drugs by college students are alcohol, Adderall, Molly, Cocaine, and marijuana.